ermasood/OPE-Algorithm/README.md

 Press start OPE Algorithm.

-Algorithm will gives the optimised results in table and the graphs shows the learning process of OPT algorithm and clustering result at optimised parameter.
+Algorithm will gives the optimised results in table and the graphs shows the learning process of OPE algorithm and clustering result at optimised parameter.

 ----------------------------------
 For Runnning OPE on Spikes